gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Import-AadrmTpd.md

 The first command creates a password as a secure string, and then stores the secure string in the $Password variable.

 The second command imports a TPD to be used with a key that is stored in Azure Key Vault.
-Additionaly command changes friendly name of the key to Contoso BYOK key.
+Additionally, the command changes the friendly name of the key to "Contoso BYOK key".

 Our example uses the key vault name of contoso-byok-kv, the key name of contosorms-byok, and the version number of aaaabbbbcccc111122223333.